0xb120/cheatsheets_and_ctf-notes/Play ground/CTFs/baby CachedView.md

 ---
+Category:
-Category: Web
+  - Web
 Difficulty: Easy
 Platform: HackTheBox
-Retired: true
 Status: 3.
 Complete
+tags:
+  - SSRF
+  - dns-rebinding
-Tags: SSRF, dns-rebinding, evasion
+  - evasion
 ---
 >[!quote]
 > I made a service for people to cache their favourite websites, come and check it out!
 But don't try anything funny, after a recent incident we implemented military grade IP based restrictions to keep the hackers at bay...